wealdtech/ethdo/docs/changingwithdrawalcredentials.md

 **Once a validator has Ethereum execution credentials set they cannot be changed.
 Please be careful when following this or any similar process to ensure you end up with the ability to access the rewards that will be sent to the execution address within the credentials.**

 ## Preparing for the process
-A number of steps need to be taken to prepare for creating and broadcasting the credentials change operation.
+A number of steps need to be taken to prepare for generating and broadcasting the credentials change operation.

 ### Accessing the beacon node
 `ethdo` requires access to the beacon node at various points during the operation.  `ethdo` will attempt to find a local beacon node automatically, but if not then an explicit connection value will be required.
 To find out if `ethdo` has access to the beacon node run: